seedstack/website/content/docs/w20/concepts/index.md

 Two things are required to load a W20 application:

-* a `<script>` tag to load RequireJS (bundled with `w20-core`) and specify the w20 module as the main module module,
+* a `<script>` tag to load RequireJS and specify the w20 module as the main module,
 * a `data-w20-app` attribute on the `html` tag.

-Any other tag can be added in the head but be aware that due to the asynchronous nature of W20 initialization the loading order between masterpage-loaded and W20-loaded resources is undefined.
-To be on the safe side, rely on the W20 loader to load any of the application dependencies.
+Any other tag can be added in the head but be aware that due to the asynchronous nature of W20 initialization the loading order between masterpage-loaded and RequireJS-loaded resources is undefined.
+To be on the safe side, rely on the RequireJS loader to load any of the application dependencies.

 # Body

-As a W20 application is also an AngularJS application, you must add a `<div>` tag with the `data-ng-view` attribute on it to display the AngularJS current view contents.
-If you need any additional tag in the body, feel free to add them.
-As this is a single page application, all tags defined in the body are present on all application views.
+As a W20 application is also an [AngularJS](http://angularjs.org) application, so you should add a `<div>` tag with the `data-ng-view` attribute to display the AngularJS current view contents.
+If you need any additional markup in the body, feel free to add it.
+As this is a Single Page Application, all tags defined in the body are present on all application pages.